svikso/elk-perf-test-monitoring/README.md

 ## How to run

-Set all required environment variables in `.\.env` file and execute `docker compose up -d'
+Set all required environment variables in `.\.env` file and execute `docker compose up -d`

 ### Environment variables